phosxd/MC-Shard/README.md

 # Upcoming Modules:
 Join the Discord to see more potential modules.
 There are plently more modules that I have not listed here or on the Discord because either I am not sure I want to make it, or it may only be possible with Beta-APIs.
 - `clutter`: Removes dense groups of entities over a certain threshold.
 Can be configured to target or ignore certain entities.
-- `spy`: Implments commands for spying on players unnoticed, or for taking a peek inside player inventories.
-Great for trolling 👀
 - `blacklist`: Blacklist certain entities, items, & blocks for regular players.
 Includes commands for summoning entities that wont be cleared by the blacklist.
 - `sidebar`: Manages the right sidebar visible to all players.
 Includes commands for editing & modifying it.
 - `region`: Manage & create regions that affect world mutability & player abilities.